abhikamyams/WGAN_for_caustics_SINP/README.md

 Input Processing:

+1.seperation.py

-1. Separation of signal and noise : The input is highly noisy in X-Y dimensions, with the signal like pattern being hard to notice in small batch sizes.
-So we split the data into two sets, signal  (5.1x10^7 phonons)  and noise (1.5x10^8 phonons). code : seperation.py --> This code also save the min/max ranges of the original dataset, so that these values can be accessed later without loading the training set.
+Separation of signal and noise : The input is highly noisy in X-Y dimensions, with the signal like pattern being hard to notice in small batch sizes.
+So we split the data into two sets, signal  (5.1x10^7 phonons)  and noise (1.5x10^8 phonons).This code also save the min/max ranges of the original dataset, so that these values can be accessed later without loading the training set.

+2.Input_processing.py

-2. Regularization and Quantile Transformation: Normalization to [0,1] for X and Y, Log transformation then normalization for E and T. This process is done to avoid any bias developed by the model to particular features. code : Input_processing.py --> Although this code saves the transformed dataset, this is not really needed since the transformaton is part of the WGAN training code.
+Regularization and Quantile Transformation: Normalization to [0,1] for X and Y, Log transformation then normalization for E and T. This process is done to avoid any bias developed by the model to particular features.
+Although this code saves the transformed dataset, this is not really needed since the transformaton is part of the WGAN training code.
 The main purpose of this is to save the Quantile transform functions, so that these can be accessed later without loading the original data set and doing the heavy computation again.
 This helps significantly reduce time during generation.
 QTs and range lists for noise and sigal are saved seperately.

-Training:
+3. WGAN_noise.py and  WGAN_signal.py

 We train two seperate WGAN models for the noise and signal sets.
-The underlying structures of these models are not different by any means. code : WGAN_noise.py, WGAN_signal.py
+The underlying structures of these models are not different by any means.

 Algorithm used in the training is similar to,